0xTotal-0ver10ad/Logic-Door-Lock/README.md

-Digital Logic Door Lock System
+Digital Logic Door Lock System (on protous)
 A hardware-based security system designed using discrete logic gates and counters.
 This system compares a user-defined password against a preset code to control a locking mechanism.

 System Overview